 Remember how simple everything was back in the day?
 To have a quick brainstorming session with your team, all you had to do was ask everyone to gather in the conference room, and that’s about it.

 Things were just so smooth.
 And then, something very unexpected happened.

 Yeap.
 The Pandemic.

 We had to shift to remote work in no time.
 We would all agree to the fact that we were not prepared for it.
-It took us a lot of effort to get used to the remote work environment, and by the time we got comfortable working remotely, the pandemic entered a new phase.
+It took us a lot of effort to get used to the remote work environment, and by the time we got comfortable to manage hybrid teams or working remotely, the pandemic entered a new phase.

 Businesses have started opening up again, which is nothing but another challenge to deal with.

 While some of your employees can’t wait to get back to their cubicles, some might have health issues that do not allow them to return to in-person work; some employees may have other reasons to work from home.

 Thus, you have a couple of employees working on-site, a few of them wish to work from home, and some might want to come to the office once or twice a week.

 This situation might raise loads of questions in your mind.
 How are you going to manage hybrid teams?
 How will you keep everyone on the same page?
 What practices are you going to follow to ensure that people working from the office are in sync with people working from home?
 How can you help your employees to deal with transition?

 Hybrid team management can be challenging, but it’s not impossible.